There seem to be three types of people in the Agile world.

 When I first was introduced to Agile, I hated it.
 It was a bunch of meetings with tight deadlines and everyone was miserable and slogging along just waiting to get out of work.
 It made the boring job of programming substantially worse.
 Things never worked right…. and I can see why there are a lot of people who don’t like Agile.
 They took the second category view of Agile that I listed above.
 How is that going to work on an organizational level?
 Probably pretty horrific.

 The problem here is – too many people seem to fall into category 1 and 2.
 Let’s see if we can change that.
-Agile is pointless without it.
+Agile is pointless without the philosophical values behind it.

 The Agile Manifesto for Software Development